The Sports Law Review: Germany

 Section 1031 of the ZPO provides that the parties need to agree to arbitration in writing, either in a document signed by both parties or by making reference in a contract to a document containing an arbitration clause.38 The arbitration agreement must be sufficiently clear as to the scope of disputes that shall be submitted to arbitration.

-An arbitration clause may also be contained in the statutes of an association.39 One of the issues in this regard is that the arbitration agreement contained in the statutes of an association is usually not entered into voluntarily by the athletes or clubs affected by it.
+An arbitration clause may also be contained in the statutes of an association.39 One of the issues in this regard is that the arbitration agreement contained in the statutes of an association is usually not entered into 'voluntarily' by the athletes or clubs affected by it.
 The argument was raised in the fiercely debated case of German speed skater Claudia Pechstein, who was seeking damages before a German state court against the International Skating Union (ISU) after she had been banned for doping by the governing body and had lost subsequent proceedings before the Court of Arbitration for Sport (CAS) in Lausanne and the Swiss Federal Tribunal.
-In 2016, the BGH confirmed that, in sports matters, the need for international uniformity of decisions trumps the requirement for a 'voluntary' arbitration agreement.40
+In 2016, the BGH confirmed that, in sports matters, the need for international uniformity of decisions trumps the requirement for a 'voluntary' arbitration agreement.40 This view was challenged in a recent judgment rendered by the Regional Court Frankfurt am Main in 2020, which held that an arbitration agreement in the sport of volleyball was invalid, because it was not entered into 'voluntarily'.41

-Sports disputes are arbitrable, according to Section 1030 of the ZPO, as long as they concern pecuniary matters.41 Labour law-related disputes, for instance between a player and his or her club, are generally not arbitrable under German law.42 Because the relationship between athletes in non-team sports and sports governing bodies rarely qualifies as an employment relationship, disputes between athletes and sports governing bodies are usually arbitrable.
+Sports disputes are arbitrable, according to Section 1030 of the ZPO, as long as they concern pecuniary matters.42 Labour law-related disputes, for instance between a player and his or her club, are generally not arbitrable under German law.43 Because the relationship between athletes in non-team sports and sports governing bodies rarely qualifies as an employment relationship, disputes between athletes and sports governing bodies are usually arbitrable.

 - breaches of anti-doping rules;